markgw/uh-nlp2021/docs/week34/index.md

 ### Question 1.1

-In Lecture 4 (Evaluation), you were asked in your group to come up with some details of how you could evaluate a system.
+In Lecture 4 (Evaluation), task 2, you were asked in your group to come up with some details of how you could evaluate two different systems.
+Choose one of these and answer the following questions.

+**Note: this question was unclearly written.
+If you have answered it about one of the systems considered in L4 task 1, that is fine – you do not need to do it again!**

 > * List some metrics that you considered appropriate.
 > * Give an example of a **baseline** for this evaluation task.